sungnga/react-revents/README.md

   - Import the constant: `import { CLEAR_COMMENTS } from '../eventConstants';`
   - When we're using an useEffect() hook, after a component is unmounted (as in we moved away from this event to somewhere else), then we can use a return function inside the useEffect() to do something else, like cleanup
   - Inside the useEffect() hook:
     - Use a return callback function to dispatch the action type of CLEAR_COMMENTS.
-This will callout the eventReducer function to clear out the comments array
+This will call out the eventReducer function to clear out the comments array
     - What we can also do is turn off the listener for the event chat in firebase db when a component is unmounted.
 In the return callback, call the getEventChatRef() method and then call the .off() method on it
     ```javascript
     useEffect(() => {